Ovarian cancer incidence statistics

-- UK Association of Cancer Registries Library of recommendations on cancer coding and classification policy and practice
+- UK Association of Cancer Registries.
+Library of recommendations on cancer coding and classification policy and practice.
+Accessed May 2013.

 - DeVita VT, Lawrence TS, Rosenberg SA (eds).
-Cancer: Principles and Practice of Oncology (8th edition) Lippincott, Williams and Wilkins, 2008.
+Cancer: Principles and Practice of Oncology.
+8th edition.
+Philadephia, USA: Lippincott Williams & Wilkins, 2008.

-- Purdie DM, Webb PM, Siskind V, Bain CJ, Green AC The different etiologies of mucinous and nonmucinous epithelial ovarian cancers.
+- Purdie DM, Webb PM, Siskind V, et al. The different etiologies of mucinous and nonmucinous epithelial ovarian cancers.
 Gynecol Oncol 2003;88:S145-8.

-- National Cancer Intelligence Network (NCIN) One, Five and Ten-Year Cancer Prevalence June 2010
+- National Cancer Intelligence Network (NCIN) One, Five and Ten-Year Cancer Prevalence.
+London: NCIN; 2010.